n., plural: meioses

 Telophase is the final step of meiosis, during telophase II, four haploid cells are produced from the two cells produced during meiosis I, nuclear membranes of the newly formed cells are fully developed, and the cells are completely separated at the end of this phase.
-However, during spermatogenesis in humans and other animals, the sperms are not fully functioning at the end of the telophase II since they need to develop flagella in order to function properly.
+However, during spermatogenesis in humans and other animals, the sperms are not fully functioning at the end of telophase II since they need to develop flagella in order to function properly.

 Results of meiosis II

 Four haploid cells are produced after telophase II and cytokinesis, each daughter cell contains only one chromosome of the two homologous pairs.
 The produced haploid cells contain a mixture of genetic information from the maternal and paternal chromosomes.
 These cells contribute to the genetic diversity among individuals of the same species as well as the evolutionary process of organisms.

 Where does meiosis occur?
 Meiosis is not restricted to one species, it is included in the life cycle of various organisms such as fungi, plants, algae, animals, and humans.

 What is the purpose of meiosis?
 Meiosis may produce spores or gametes depending on the species where in humans and other animals meiosis produces gametes (sperm cells and egg cells) while in plants and algae meiosis is responsible for the production of spores.

 Meiosis in plants and algae